TheHive-Project/CortexDocs/api/how-to-create-a-responder.md

 needed to run the responder correctly.

 ### Verify Execution
-Use these three simple checks before submtting your responder:
+Use these three simple checks before submitting your responder:

--   Ensure it works with the expecyed configuration, TLP or dataType.
+-   Ensure it works with the expected configuration, TLP, PAP or datatype.
--   Ensure it works with missing configuration, dataType or TLP: your responder must generate an explicit error message.
+-   Ensure it works with missing configuration, PAP, datatype or TLP: your responder must generate an explicit error message.
--   Ensure the long report template handles error messages correctly.

 ### Create a Pull Request
 Create one Pull Request per responder against the **develop** branch of the